MoonPoet/xaprb-src/content/blog/2006/blogs-as-glamour-magazines.md

 I don't have a crystal ball, but I have a feeling people will tire of repetitive, non-original content.
 I think the current blogging fad will fade quite a bit, and the folks doing it for the better reasons will probably continue writing quality material.
 I welcome such a change.

-One final note: please feel free to leave comments telling me how I can improve my own writing, too!

 [^1] Good Copywriting is now defunct.